 I received The Secret Language of Stones by M.J.
 Rose as an e-galley from Netgalley and the publisher, Atria Books, in exchange for an honest review of this book.

-As World War I rages and the Romanov dynasty reaches its sudden, brutal end, a young jewelry maker discovers love, passion, and her own healing powers in this rich and romantic ghost story, the perfect follow-up to M.J.
+As World War I rages and the Romanov dynasty reaches its sudden, brutal end, a young jewelry maker discovers love, passion, and her own healing powers in this rich and romantic ghost story, The Secret Language of Stones is the perfect follow-up to M.J.
 Rose’s “brilliantly crafted” (Providence Journal) novel The Witch of Painted Sorrows.

 Nestled within Paris’s historic Palais Royal is a jewelry store unlike any other.
 La Fantasie Russie is owned by Pavel Orloff, protégé to the famous Faberge, and is known by the city’s fashion elite as the place to find the rarest of gemstones and the most unique designs.
 But war has transformed Paris from a city of style and romance to a place of fear and mourning.
 In the summer of 1918, places where lovers used to walk, widows now wander alone.